 The following scholarships to incoming freshmen are offered by the university.
 See the description for requirements and the academic unit that selects the recipient(s) of the scholarship.

 Margaret V. Farster and James R. Farster Scholarship

 Awarded to an incoming freshman student who is majoring in Mathematics Secondary Education who has financial need.
 The scholarship is renewable for three years based upon successful academics and continuance in the major.
+Offered by Admissions Office.

 Philip C. and Karen Ashkar Murley '63 Scholarship

 Awarded as tuition to an entering, full-time freshman from Pennsylvania who has chosen to major in either mathematics or physics.
 Recipient is chosen on the basis of excellence in scholarship (demonstrated by GPA and classes undertaken as well as nationally recognized test scores) and leadership potential (demonstrated by participation in school and community activities).
 Financial need may be taken into consideration but shall not be a major criterion.
 The scholarship may be renewed for the sophomore year with an earned total of 30 credits, a GPA of 3.3 or higher and continued participation in university and/or community activities.
 Recipients chosen by the Admissions Office.

 Dr. Samuel P. Wallace '41 Scholarship

 Awarded to a rising junior or senior education major with financial need and a cumulative GPA of 3.0 or greater.
 First preference to a student who intends to teach in mathematics, second preference to teach science, third to teach other subjects.
 Recipients chosen by the ACE Committee.